Either ‘black or white’ lies in court by ICCJ Prentis

 The Master of the Rolls is also president of the Court of Appeal’s Civil Division, overseeing the work of the civil courts and presiding over complex civil cases.
 Sir Geoffrey Vos has held the position since January 2021.

 Ask yourselves after reading this article why is he still there?
-Please provide your comments.

-After defeating contracts, the Club then demanded payment for rent and energy supply when contractually no rent or energy supply was due, even if they did not refuse the connection on 30 April 2015.
+After defeating contracts, the Club demanded payment for rent and energy supply when contractually no rent or energy supply was due, even if they did not refuse the connection on 30 April 2015.

 That was the alleged fraud Mr Millinder and his companies came to court to resolve.
-It was about the completed contractual terms that determined no money was ever owed.

 Mr Millinder and EW were forced to resort to litigation